jparras/drl_classes/README.md

 * [Value Iteration](/classical_rl/value_iteration.ipynb), which is devoted to implementing the value iteration algorithm for a simple MDP.
 * [Grid World](/classical_rl/grid_world.ipynb), which is devoted to review the iterative methods (PE, PI, VI) in a Grid World problem.
 * [Every-visit Monte-Carlo](/classical_rl/monte_carlo_rw.ipynb), which is devoted to implementing the every-visit Monte-Carlo algorithm for a simple MDP.
-* [Monte Carlo and Temporary Difference](/classical_rl/mc_td_rw.ipynb), which is devoted to implementing the Monte Carlo and Temporal Difference algorithms for a simple MDP.
+* [Monte Carlo and Temporary Difference in a simple MDP](/classical_rl/mc_td_two_state.ipynb), which is an example devoted to implementing the Monte Carlo and Temporal Difference algorithms for a simple MDP.
+* [Monte Carlo and Temporary Difference in the Cliff](/classical_rl/mc_td_cliff.ipynb), which is an example devoted to implementing the Monte Carlo and Temporal Difference algorithms for the Cliff.
+* [Monte Carlo and Temporary Difference in a random walk](/classical_rl/mc_td_rw.ipynb), which is devoted to implementing the Monte Carlo and Temporal Difference algorithms for a random walk.
-* [SARSA and Q-learning](/classical_rl/sarsa_ql_rw.ipynb), which is devoted to implementing the SARSA and Q-learning algorithms for a simple MDP.
+* [SARSA and Q-learning in a simple MDP](/classical_rl/sarsa_ql_two_state.ipynb), which is an example devoted to implementing the SARSA and Q-learning algorithms for a simple MDP.
-* [Cliff](/classical_rl/cliff.ipynb), which is devoted to implementing the SARSA and Q-learning algorithms for the Cliff problem .
+* [SARSA and Q-learning in the Cliff](/classical_rl/sarsa_ql_cliff.ipynb), which is devoted to implementing the SARSA and Q-learning algorithms for the Cliff problem .
+* [SARSA and Q-learning in a random walk](/classical_rl/sarsa_ql_rw.ipynb), which is devoted to implementing the SARSA and Q-learning algorithms for a random walk.
 * [Feature basis for linear approximations](/classical_rl/linear_intro.ipynb), which is devoted to implementing a feature basis for a linear approximation.
 * [Model-based prediction using linear approximations](/classical_rl/linear_mb.ipynb), which is devoted to implementing BPE (Bellman Projected Equation), a model-based prediction algorithm using linear approximations.
 * [Model-free prediction using linear approximations](/classical_rl/lstd.ipynb), which is devoted to implementing LSTD, a model-free prediction algorithm using linear approximations.